deborahlim/tgc-assignment-1/README.md

   1. On each tourist attraction marker click, update content of the tourist attraction in the side panel
   2. On each click of the nearby food icon in each marker popup, food results are updated
   3. On toggling the sort by dropdown from by relevance to by distance, food search results are reordered
+  4. Description of location in popup when user clicks the popup

 - Modifying CSS of DOM elements based on user action